eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 * Multicore simulation
 * Support for both NVIDIA and AMD GPUs

-Users of Arbor fall into two camps: those who want to use a version installed on the system, and those who need to build their own copy.
+Users of Arbor fall into two camps: those who require a version installed, ready to use, on the system; and those who need to build their own copy.

-This tutorial walks through configuring and maintaining a uenv recipe and deployment for a Arbor that supports the different users, which should cover most of the aspects of deploying your own uenv.
+This tutorial walks through configuring and maintaining a uenv recipe and deployment for Arbor that supports the different users, which should cover most of the aspects of deploying your own uenv.

 ## Requirements